helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The only thing that ultimately matters is to eat an ice-cream cone, play a slide trombone, plant a small tree, good God, now you're free.</h3 quote>
+<h3 quote align='center'>A good objective of leadership is to help those who are doing poorly to do well and to help those who are doing well to do even better.</h3 quote>

 ---